njsdias/APIForDS/Tutorial1/web/README.md

 - COPY . . -> Copy all files of the current directory (local) first dot(.) to the machine, the second dot(.) means into the machine (container)

--CMD ["python", "app.py"] -> to run in the machine the app.py using python
+- CMD ["python", "app.py"] -> to run in the machine the app.py using python

 ## requirements.txt
 This file ontains the programs or libraries taht you need to run your application.
 For our case fill the file as